Technologicat/unpythonic/README.md

 Benefits and costs of ``return jump(...)``:

  - Explicitly a tail call due to ``return``.
- - The trampoline remains very simple and (relatively speaking) fast.
+ - The trampoline can be very simple and (relatively speaking) fast.
 Just a dumb ``jump`` record, a ``while`` loop, and regular function calls and returns.
- - The cost is that ``jump`` cannot detect whether the user forgot the ``return``, leaving a possibility for bugs in the client code (an FP loop immediately exiting and returning ``None``).
+ - The cost is that ``jump`` cannot detect whether the user forgot the ``return``, leaving a possibility for bugs in the client code (causing an FP loop to immediately exit, returning ``None``).
 Unit tests of client code become very important.
+   - We could mandate that trampolined functions must not return ``None``, but:
+     - Uniformity is lost between regular and trampolined functions, if only one kind may return ``None``.
-   - We could mandate that trampolined functions must not return ``None``, but that breaks the *don't care about return value* use case, which is rather common when using side effects.
-Besides, failing to terminate at the intended point may well fall through into another branch of the client code, which does happen to have a ``return``, so this would not actually solve the problem.
+     - This breaks the *don't care about return value* use case, which is rather common when using side effects.
+     - Failing to terminate at the intended point may well fall through into what was intended as another branch of the client code, which may correctly have a ``return``.
+So this would not even solve the problem.

 The other simple-ish solution is to use exceptions, making the jump wrest control from the caller.
 Then ``jump(...)`` becomes a verb.
-If you would like to use this approach, we provide [``tco_exc.py``](unpythonic/tco_exc.py) as a drop-in replacement.
-But beware, [``fploop.py``](unpythonic/fploop.py) is currently hardwired to load [``tco.py``](unpythonic/tco.py) (even though it works with either one), and the TCO implementations **cannot be mixed and matched**.
+If you would like to use this approach, we provide [``tco_exc.py``](unpythonic/tco_exc.py), a drop-in replacement.
+But beware, [``fploop.py``](unpythonic/fploop.py) is currently hardwired to load [``tco.py``](unpythonic/tco.py) (even though it works and has been tested with either one), and the TCO implementations **cannot be mixed and matched**.

 By a quick test, we see that the exception-based approach costs even more performance; a do-nothing loop using [``tco_exc.py``](unpythonic/tco_exc.py) runs 150-200× slower than the built-in ``for``, compared to only 40-80× slower using [``tco.py``](unpythonic/tco.py).
-Or in other words, the additional performance hit is somewhere between 2-5×.
+In other words, the additional performance hit is somewhere between 2-5×.
+It's slow enough that the additional overhead of ``@looped`` and ``@looped_over`` no longer matters.

 For other libraries bringing TCO to Python, see:

- - Thomas Baruchel's [tco](https://github.com/baruchel/tco) library, based on exceptions.
+ - [tco](https://github.com/baruchel/tco) by Thomas Baruchel, based on exceptions.
  - [ActiveState recipe 474088](https://github.com/ActiveState/code/tree/master/recipes/Python/474088_Tail_Call_Optimization_Decorator), based on ``inspect``.
  - ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py), the inspiration for ours.